faranalytics/dialog/README.md

 ## Introduction

 Dialog is an orchestration layer for VoIP-Agent applications.
-Two common VoIP Agent models exist today: the Speech-to-Speech (S2S) model and the Speech-to-Text with Text-to-Speech (STT–TTS) model.
+Two common VoIP-Agent models exist today: the Speech-to-Speech (S2S) model and the Speech-to-Text with Text-to-Speech (STT–TTS) model.

 The S2S model directly converts spoken input into spoken output, while the STT–TTS model first converts speech into text, which is processed by an Agent; the Agent’s textual response is then converted back into speech.
 Both approaches involve tradeoffs.